jhall27/VLM-Wildfire-Detection/README.md

 ## Quick start

 Before running the python scripts follow the installation instructions in [Installation](#installation).
-Download the available [AI For Mankind Data](https://drive.google.com/file/d/1mbthNoeld-DnfrBxH8Ok9V1w5G52qC3P/view?usp=sharing) and extract it to main directory.
+Download the reordered [AI For Mankind Data](https://drive.google.com/file/d/1mbthNoeld-DnfrBxH8Ok9V1w5G52qC3P/view?usp=sharing), the Subset-C from the [Boreal Forest Fire data](https://doi.org/10.23729/fd-72c6cf74-b8eb-3687-860d-bf93a1ab94c9) and extract them to the same directory.

 All code can be run on a CPU with the argument `--device cpu`.